 Secure Telephone Identity Certificate Repository (STI-CR) – The HTTPS server that hosts the public key certificates used by the destination service provider’s Verification Service to validate signatures.

-NOTE: The STI-PA functional element introduced in clause 5.2.1 also plays a key role in the certificate management architecture and related procedures.

 SHAKEN Certificate Management Process

 This clause describes the detailed process for acquiring a signed public key certificate.
 It is based on an automated approach using the ACME protocol.
 Readers can also refer to Appendix A which illustrates an example of the steps for certificate creation and validation using openSSL.